 The agency provides the most complete campaign report possible according to the client's resources allocated to the campaign.
 The agency gathers and analyses the data with sincerity and transparency.
 Thus, it is committed to specifying the origin of the data collected (directly from the influencer, metrics from the client's proprietary accounts, data provided by the platforms, specific analysis tools)

-The 52 SCRP agency members commit to and sign the Charter of Influencer Relationships
+All SCRP agency members commit to sign and apply the Charter of Influencer Relationships